-A drink driving conviction could jeopardise a person’s chances of working, studying, or even travelling abroad, writes motoring lawyer Jeanette Miller.
+A drink driving conviction could jeopardise your chances of working, studying, or even travelling abroad, writes motoring lawyer Jeanette Miller.

-If convicted for a drink driving offence you face a minimum 12 months ban from driving and a hefty - maximum £5,000 - fine.
+If convicted for a drink driving offence you face a minimum 12-month driving ban and a hefty - maximum £5,000 - fine.

 But unlike penalty points the conviction is classed as a criminal record.

-And this means it could also jeopardise a person’s chances of working, studying, or even travelling abroad on holiday or working in certain countries.
+And this means it could also jeopardise your chances of working, studying, or even travelling abroad on holiday in certain countries.

 So which country has the harshest immigration policy?